mjgiarlo/data-quality-paper/README.md

 # Academic Libraries as Data Quality Hubs

-This position paper argues that academic libraries have a critical role to play serving as data quality hubs on campus, based on the need for increased data quality for "e-science" and on academic libraries' record of providing digital curation and preservation services.
-Scientific data are shown to be sufficiently at risk to demonstrate a clear niche for such services to be provided.
-Data quality measurements are defined, and digital curation processes are explained and mapped to these measurements in order to establish that academic libraries already have sufficient competencies ``in-house'' to provide data quality services.
+Academic libraries have a critical role to play as data quality hubs on campus, based on the need for increased data quality to sustain "e-science," and on academic libraries' record of providing curation and preservation services as part of their mission to provide enduring access to cultural heritage and to support scholarly communication.
+Scientific data is shown to be sufficiently at risk to demonstrate a clear niche for such services to be provided.
+Data quality measurements are defined, and digital curation processes are explained and mapped to these measurements in order to establish that academic libraries already have sufficient competencies "in-house" to provide data quality services.
 Opportunities for improvement and challenges are identified as areas that are fruitful for future research and exploration.

-This paper was prepared for the NSF-sponsored 2012 "Curating for Data Quality" workshop in Arlington, Virginia.
-It uses the ACM SIG style.
+Prepared for the NSF III #1247471 "Curating for Quality: Ensuring Data Quality to Enable New Science" workshop in Arlington, VA, USA.

-This is also my first LaTeX project.
+This is my first LaTeX project (using the ACM SIG style.).
 Be gentle.

 # Pre-print